bradeneast/bradeneast.com/src/blog/Change the color of list markers with CSS.md

     <li>I as well.</li>
 </ul>

 We can do more fun things with this, but I'll leave discovering those up to you.
 Unfortunately, layering multiple gradients won't work.
 This approach limits you to a single gradient, within the size of the marker box.

-That's okay, as we have a much more straightforward way coming soon.
+Both of these approaches are a little bit hacky.
+That's okay, because we have a much more straightforward way coming soon.
 By next year, we might be using [the ::marker pseudo element](https://developer.mozilla.org/en-US/docs/Web/CSS/::marker) instead.
 At the time of writing, `::marker` is still a draft in the CSS spec.